Lacrymology/states/diamond/doc/metrics.rst

 sockets.tcp_alloc
 ~~~~~~~~~~~~~~~~~

-The number of TCP sockets allocated.
+The number of :ref:`glossary-TCP` sockets allocated.

 sockets.tcp_inuse
 ~~~~~~~~~~~~~~~~~

-The number of TCP sockets in use.
+The number of :ref:`glossary-TCP` sockets in use.

 sockets.tcp_mem
 ~~~~~~~~~~~~~~~

-Memory (in bytes) allocated for TCP sockets.
+Memory (in bytes) allocated for :ref:`glossary-TCP` sockets.

 sockets.tcp_orphan
 ~~~~~~~~~~~~~~~~~~

-Number of orphan TCP sockets (not attached to any file descriptor)
+Number of orphan :ref:`glossary-TCP` sockets (not attached to any file descriptor)

 sockets.tcp_tw
 ~~~~~~~~~~~~~~

-Number of TCP sockets currently in TIME_WAIT state.
+Number of :ref:`glossary-TCP` sockets currently in TIME_WAIT state.

 sockets.udp_inuse
 ~~~~~~~~~~~~~~~~~

-The number of UDP sockets in use.
+The number of :ref:`glossary-UDP` sockets in use.

 sockets.udp_mem
 ~~~~~~~~~~~~~~~

-Memory (in bytes) allocated for UDP sockets.
+Memory (in bytes) allocated for :ref:`glossary-UDP` sockets.

 sockets.used
 ~~~~~~~~~~~~